MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-quickstart.md

 ms.date: 12/13/2017
 ---

-# Create a bot with the Bot Connector service with the REST API
+# Create a bot with the Bot Connector service with the Bot Connector API

 > [!div class="op_single_selector"]
 > - [.NET](../dotnet/bot-builder-dotnet-quickstart.md)